deepcausality-rs/papers/README.md

 # Papers
 Papers, articles, and other content written by the DeepCausality team.
 All articles are formatted in [LaTex](https://www.latex-project.org) with the source code available in the [src folder](src).
-The DeepCasuality project uses [texifier](https://www.texifier.com/mac) for live type-setting of all documents shared in this repository.
+The DeepCasuality project uses [texifier](https://www.texifier.com/mac) for type-setting of all documents shared in this repository.

 ## 2025